chuey619/smashTracker/README.md

 - i want to be able to see my recent matches
 - i want to be able to see my match history for each character
 - i want to be able to see my matches against another user
-- if i have no matches based on my query i want to see that and be able to add a match
-- i want to be able to tell another user i want to play a match
-- if another user adds a match against me i want to be able to confirm the outcome before it gets added to my match history

 # wireframes
 - https://files.slack.com/files-pri/T0351JZQ0-F018Y9LE6BB/image.png